Failure To Diagnose/Misdiagnosis Of Cancer

 The Charlotte misdiagnosis of cancer lawyers at DeVore, Acton & Stafford, P.A., focus their practice on serving North Carolina medical malpractice victims.
 With decades of combined legal experience, our in-depth knowledge of misdiagnosis errors helps us find answers for clients who are suffering as the result of a failure to diagnose or misdiagnosis of cancer.

 Misdiagnosis often happens because a family doctor or emergency room physician did not link a patient’s symptoms to cancer.
 The symptoms a patient gives during an office visit are critical to a doctor’s diagnosis and may lead to misdiagnosis of cancer.

 If doctors request the proper testing from a radiologist, the radiologist may commit medical malpractice by not reading the entire film.
-If they find a solution to your symptoms in something else on the film (such as moisture build up), they may stop there and miss a calcification/tumor.
+If they find a solution to your symptoms in something else on the film (such as moisture buildup), they may stop there and miss a calcification/tumor.
 Radiology errors and misdiagnosis may constitute malpractice.
-Radiologists must identify any and all abnormalities on an X-ray film.
+Radiologists must identify all abnormalities on an X-ray film.

 In cancer cases, early detection is the only real cure.
 However, a bad outcome does not mean that you were the victim of medical malpractice.
 Two things must have happened:

 1. First, your doctor must have breached the medical standard of care.
 This means that he or she must have done something our community thinks is wrong, such as not reading a radiology film.

 2. Second, your doctor’s breach must have led to a worse outcome than there would have been with a proper diagnosis.
 If it is more likely than not that you or your loved one would be in a better position today if the doctor had detected your cancer, then you probably have a medical malpractice claim.